 At Oakhill Primary Academy, we believe in the best qualified practitioners working with the children who need the most support.
 Class teachers are responsible for the educational outcomes of every child and will be directly involved in the teaching and learning of children with SEN. Teaching Assistants will support children with SEN where appropriate and not exclusively.
 This will take place under the direction and monitoring of the class teacher.

 How will the curriculum be matched to my child or young person’s needs?

 Oakhill Primary Academy characterises good quality SEN provision as that delivered firstly through ensuring every child has access to quality teaching in every class.
 It is the class teacher’s responsibility to ensure that planning matches the needs of all learners and success is monitored rigorously in order to determine future planning.
-Provision within class sessions may be adapted accordingly through the use of specific resources or the implementation of adult support either in a group or 1:1 to ensure that every child can access the learning.
+Provision within class sessions may be adapted in small groups accordingly through the use of specific resources or the implementation of adult support to ensure that every child can access the learning.
 At the point that it is evident that a child’s needs are not being effectively met in this way, interventions will be planned.
 This may include some additional learning sessions outside of the lesson time or some personalised home learning programs.

 How will I know how well my child or young person is doing and how will you help me support my child’s learning?